 Confirm the Link to Your Session is in Your Inbox

-ADR Systems sends links for videoconferencing sessions via Zoom to parties several days in advance of the session, and CourtCall operates on a similar timetable.
+ADR Systems sends links for videoconferencing sessions via Zoom to parties several days in advance of the session.
 As such, a day before your session, filter your inbox for the email containing the link to your session.
 It has likely drifted down in your inbox since you received it.
 Search for it by your case’s ADR Number, which will be featured in the email’s subject line.
 Be sure to check your Junk Mail, Spam and Trash folders as well.

 Review Our FAQ on Remote Dispute Resolution

 The Frequently Asked Questions (FAQs) page on our website dedicates a section to questions about our remote dispute resolution services.
 On it, you’ll receive an overview of our videoconferencing tools, read about the measures we have taken to secure our videoconferences, and receive advice on troubleshooting audio/visual connectivity issues.

 Click here to review our FAQ about remote dispute resolution.

 Check Your Background Before the Session